Danger Level: 2/5

 Quick Answer

-Adult carpet beetles are small, oval, and often have colorful mottled patterns.
-Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furniture carpet beetles (mottled yellow/black).
+Adult carpet beetles are small, oval, and usually marked with colorful mottled patterns.
+Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furniture carpet beetles (mottled yellow and black).

-Adult carpet beetles are small, oval, and often have colorful mottled patterns.
-Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furniture carpet beetles (mottled yellow/black).
-Larvae are carrot-shaped and hairy—the damaging stage.
+Adult carpet beetles are small, oval, and usually marked with colorful mottled patterns.
+Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furniture carpet beetles (mottled yellow and black).
+The larvae are the destructive stage.
+They're carrot-shaped, hairy, and often called "woolly bears."

 Carpet Beetles - showing key features for identification